Category: Weekly Updates

 Thursday 17th December

 Library volunteering.
 The last before Christmas.
 Lostock College and the volunteers have achieved a huge amount in keeping the library open.
-We need more volunteers but to keep it open when Trafford withdrew is something to shout about.
+We need more volunteers, but keeping the library open after Trafford withdrew funding is something to celebrate.
 Made me read more too.

 The fate of libraries nationally is in the news this week.
 I’m convinced that a mix of voluntary and publicly funded libraries has to be the way forward.
 The alternative is a minimal provision only providing to a lucky few in close proximity to a rare surviving library.